GSA/piv-guides/Template-2.md

   > At the top left area of this window, the branch name appears with a **"/"** after it and a text box.
 (If you want to start over, select **_Cancel_**.)
   4. In the text box, enter your new Page's name with the extension, **.md**, for **Markdown** (e.g., **Mynewfile.md**).

-## Copy and Paste the Content of This **_Template.md_** into your new Page.
+## Copy and Paste the Content from the **_Template.md_** into your new Page.

   1. At the top right area of your content window, click on the **pencil** symbol.

-  > This puts your Page window into the Markdown view, which enables you to create content.
+  > Your Page window is now in editing view (i.e., Markdown content creation mode).
+You will use this view to create content for your guide.

+  2. Select all of the content in this **_Template.md_** page.
+Copy and paste this content into your Page.

-  2. When you are ready, delete this introductory text, so that only the following information remains:
+  3. When you are ready, delete this introductory text, so that only the following information remains:

-   * Top left header information:
+   * Top left header information, including dashed lines above and below:
+     ---
+     layout: default
+     title: Guidance Document Template
+     permalink: /template/
+     ---
    * Example Outline
    * Markdown Template